zikrnet/MY-LITA-PROJECT-/README.md

 *   To analyze customer buying patterns, and regional trends on sales.

 2. Data Collection
-The main data sources for this analysis is the "Data Sales" file, which are open-source datasets available
+The primary source of data used is LITA CAPSTONE DATASET.

-3. Tools Used
+4. Tools Used
 *   Excel:   for data cleaning and visualization
 *   SQL:     Utilized for data cleaning through queries
 *   PowerBI:   Used for both data cleaning and visualization